myllynen/rhel-performance-guide/README.md

 pstree -Aalp
 # Live view of processes
 # Use -p PID1 -p PID2 to monitor pid-1 and pid-2 only,
-# use 'f' to enter field management to enable field like
+# use 'f' to enter field management to enable fields like
 # number of threads, last used CPU, swapped size, wchan,
 # use 'E'/'e' to change scale, 'u' to filter by user
 top